Laser Hair Removal Side Effects

 Laser hair removal treatments consist of a series of high intensity light impulses.
-During treatment, you may feel a tingling or prickling sensation due to heat acting on the hair follicle beneath the skins surface.
-Your skin also reacts to the laser adding to the tingling feeling.
+During treatment, you may feel a tingling or prickling sensation due to light acting on the hair follicle beneath the skins surface.
+Your skin also reacts adding to the tingling feeling.

 For most people, irritation should disappear within hours.
 You should have no lingering discomfort with laser hair removal.

-Using a laser hair remover can cause temporary redness and/or swelling at the area just after treatment.
-You can expect any redness and swelling to disappear within hours of your treatment.
-As with all procedures, the side effects experienced will vary from person to person but for most users, they are able to return to their normal routine immediately after each treatment.
+Laser hair removers can cause temporary redness and/or swelling at the area after treatment.
+Any redness or swelling will disappear within hours of your treatment.
+Side effects will vary from person to person.
 Remember, your skin will be sensitive to direct sunlight after your laser treatment so be sure to use a high SPF sunscreen and of course avoid tanning booths.